 This cleaning checklist is more practical and includes stuff that matters.
 Like baseboards.
 I’ve also included some practical tasks for spring, plus room to add your own items, since all homes are different.

 For instance, we have a pond that needs to be cleaned every spring, but not everyone has a pond.
-Same for opening the pool.
+Same for opening the pool or closing the pool.

 You might want to add maintenance items on there as well, like filling your water softener if you have one, or rotating your compost.